chaparalatharun/PromptedReels/README.md

 ### Pexels API Integration

-We fetch top-matching free stock video clips using LLM-generated scene descriptions.
-These are trimmed to fit each scene's target duration.
+We fetch top-matching stock video clips using scene descriptions.
+These are trimmed to fit the scene's target duration.
 To improve quality, we compute embedding similarity between the prompt and the video metadata (title, tags, etc.) to select top candidates.

 A final reranker (GPT-4o) then selects the best-matching clip using both metadata and visual previews.